You are here

 Cambridge Version of Quantity Theory of Money

-It is Cambridge University’s economist Marshall to transform the ‘equation of exchange’ in this Cambridge version.
-Due to the double counting problem and difficulty in measuring nominal value of total number of transaction in an economy, it became impractical to measure T in Fisher’s equation.
-Thus, Marshall revised the Fisher’s ‘equation of exchange’ to include only final goods and services, y, in place of T.
+It is Cambridge University’s economist Marshall to transforms the ‘equation of exchange’ in this Cambridge version.
+Due to the double counting problem and difficulty in measuring the nominal value of the total number of transactions in an economy, it became impractical to measure T in Fisher’s equation.
+Thus, Marshall revised Fisher’s ‘equation of exchange’ to include only final goods and services, y, in place of T.

 Accordingly, the transaction equation of exchange turns out to be MV = Py,

 where, y is final goods and services or aggregate output, and V is income velocity of money.
 The income velocity of money is the average number of times per year a dollar is spent.
-Moreover, V is income velocity of money as oppose to the transaction velocity because the total nominal income of an economy, Py, comes to play instead of total transaction, PT.
+Moreover, V is the income velocity of money as opposed to the transaction velocity because the total nominal income of an economy, Py, comes into play instead of the total transaction, PT.

-This Cambridge version of Quantity Theory of Money establishes the connection between country’s total nominal income and total money supply.
-Here, total nominal income refers to the total amount of spending on final goods and services in an economy within a period of year.
-Given the constant V and y, equation of exchange states that quantity of money multiplied by its velocity must equal nominal income.
-This analogy implies that proportionate change in money supply leads to the proportionate change in price level.
+This Cambridge version of the Quantity Theory of Money establishes the connection between a country’s total nominal income and total money supply.
+Here, total nominal income refers to the total amount of spending on final goods and services in an economy within a year.
+Given the constant V and y, the equation of exchange states that the quantity of money multiplied by its velocity must equal nominal income.
+This analogy implies that a proportionate change in money supply leads to a proportionate change in price level.

 The equation of exchange can be written as M =1/v (Py) or M = k (Py), where k = 1/v.
-The right hand side of equation, k(Py) is the demand for money and left hand side, M, is the money supply.
-When money demand equals money supply, money market will be in equilibrium.
+The right-hand side of the equation, k(Py) is the demand for money, and the left-hand side, M, is the money supply.
+When money demand equals money supply, the money market will be in equilibrium.

-As we just outlined that money supply only affects price level, quantity theory of money shows the neutrality of money.
-The phenomenon that money supply does not affect real variables is called monerary nutrality.
+As we just outlined money supply only affects price level, quantity theory of money shows the neutrality of money.
+The phenomenon that the money supply does not affect real variables is called monetary neutrality.

 Implications of Quantity Theory of Money